argentagsw/taggy_demux/README.md

 which would correspond to sequencing read VH00444:319:AAFV5MHM5:1:1101:18421:23605, which has been tagged with the barcode triplet (0076, 0048, 0089) and the UMI "ATACCGGCTACA".

-#### Fastq format (`--out-fmt=fastq`)
+#### Fastq format with mapped barcode (`--out-fmt=fastq`)
 This uses a standard fastq format, except that read headers follow the following structure:

     @BBBBBBBBBBBBBBBB_UUUUUUUUUUUU#READID

-* `BBBBBBBBBBBBBBBB` is a unique 16-nt barcode which identifies a specific cell.
-This results from a mapping, so it will not appear verbatim in the original basecalled sequence.
+* `BBBBBBBBBBBBBBBB` is a unique 16-nt nucleotide pseudobarcode which identifies a specific cell.
+This results from a mapping from ArgenTag's barcode triplets to a single 16-nt sequence, which is artificial and will not appear verbatim in the original basecalled sequence.
 * `UUUUUUUUUUUU` is the 12-nt UMI.
 * `READID` is the original read ID.